 There is a viewpoint that feel diversity training does the opposite of what it set out to do and it actually promotes prejudices.
 Some diversity training provides an overview of what people could and couldn’t say, which quickly becomes water cooler talk and the butt of jokes.
 It can also give employees a false sense of confidence since the training can’t cover every possible scenario.

-When the training discusses categorization, and divides people in to categories as a way to illustrate the idea of diversity, it again has the opposite effect as it is intended.
-Categories are simplify the human beings and actually can be dehumanizing.
+When the training discusses categorization and divides people in to categories as a way to illustrate the idea of diversity, it again has the opposite effect as it is intended.
+Categories are simplifying the human beings and actually can be dehumanizing.
 Diversity training should focus on individuals and people, not categories.